Hi, I'm Austin Riba.

 • Making cool bike stuff! 🚲 🚲 🚲

-• Principal developer of the TOM Toolkit project, an open source framework built on Django for managing Astronomical observing programs.
+• Principal developer of the sandstone pools and refilled our water.
+TOM Toolkit project , an open source framework built on Django for managing Astronomical observing programs.

-• Built the LCO Archive, a data warehouse and pipeline for 60+ TB of data on Amazon with a fully programmatic API.
+• Built the LCO Archive, a data warehouse and pipeline for 60+ TB of data on the remote desktop doesn’t help much if I keep it up.
+LCO Archive , a data warehouse and pipeline for 60+ TB of data on Amazon with a fully programmatic API.

-• Designed and developed the Valhalla Observation Portal: the main user facing interface for Astronomers into the observatory as well as the network's request database.
+• Designed and developed the Valhalla Observation Portal: the main point.
+Valhalla Observation Portal : the main user facing interface for Astronomers into the observatory as well as the network's request database.

 • Mentored and advised junior developers in an array of development projects.

-• Using a Django/ Python stack built out the business back end for the company’s application suite.
+• Using a Django/ Python stack built out the open door.
 Application was designed to handle user subscription, payment and authentication.

-• Completed a contract to move the company's infrastructure from traditional hosting to AWS.
-Required migrating tens of Linux and Windows servers, a VPN and a clustered database on to Amazon's largest instance types (at the time).
+• Completed a contract to move around sometimes.
+Required migrating tens of Linux and Windows servers, a VPN and a clustered database on to Amazon's largest instance types available at the time.

 • Using Spring and Java developed a SASS application for businesses that tracked their ecological impact by analyzing consumed utility bills and other raw data and computed emissions, waste, heat, etc.